 Other manufacturers advertise voice enhancement technologies on soundbars, such as Yamaha’s Clear Voice or Polk’s Voice Adjust.
 ZVOX is the clear leader in this area, and none of these rudimentary technologies are even as efficient.

 The voice assistant feature is great, but the speaker is only 10 inches in size.
-ZVOX offers a larger, more powerful 17-inch soundbar in their AV200.
+The ZVOX compact soundbar offers a larger, more powerful 17-inch soundbar in their AV200.
 However, these speakers are small and should not be considered unless you require the hearing aid feature.

 - The soundbar intelligently adjusts the input audio source to produce clearer human voices.